Daggett County, Utah

 Daggett County (/ˈdægət/ DAG-ət) is a county in the northeastern corner of the U.S. state of Utah.
 As of the 2020 United States Census, the population was 935, making it the least populous county in Utah.
 Its county seat is Manila.
 The county was named for Ellsworth Daggett (1845–1923), the first surveyor-general of Utah.
 The small community of Dutch John, located near the state line with Colorado and Wyoming, became an incorporated town in January 2016.

 History

-Due to dangerous roads, mountainous terrain, and frequent bad weather preventing travel via a direct route, 19th century residents in the north portion of Uintah County had to travel 400 to 800 mi on both stagecoach and rail to conduct business in Vernal, the county seat, a mere 50 mi away.
-The journey involved overland travel to a train station in Wyoming, to either Mack, Colorado, Price, or Salt Lake City, then a stagecoach to Vernal.
-In the fall 1917 election, the Uintah county voters voted to establish a separate county on the northern slope of the Uinta Mountains.
+Daggett County was originally the north portion of Uintah County.
+Due to mountainous terrain that was then impassable, people in what is now Daggett County during the 19th and early 20th Centuries had to a travel a circuitous route covering hundreds of miles by stagecoach and rail to conduct business in Vernal, the county seat, a mere 50 mi away by direct straight-line measurements.

+In the fall 1917 election, Uintah county voters voted to establish a separate county on the northern slope of the Uinta Mountains.
 The act establishing the county was approved on January 7, 1918, naming Manila as the county seat.

 The boundary between Daggett and Uintah counties was adjusted in 1919, with some territory being returned to Uintah.
 Daggett County boundaries have remained unchanged since 1919.